19th AARP Movies for Grownups Awards

-The 19th AARP Movies for Grownups Awards, presented by AARP the Magazine, honored films and television shows released in 2019 and were announced on January 12, 2020.
+The 19th AARP Movies for Grownups Awards, presented by AARP the Magazine, honored films released in 2019 and were announced on November 26, 2019.
 The awards recognized films created by and about people over the age of 50.
-The ceremony on January 19, 2020 was hosted by actor Tony Danza, and was broadcast on PBS as part of its Great Performances series.
+The ceremony on January 11, 2020 was hosted by actor Tony Danza, and was broadcast on PBS as part of its Great Performances series.

 Awards

 Winners and Nominees

 Winners are listed first, highlighted in boldface, and indicated with a double dagger.